User Manual

 Print files can be opened in various ways.
 You have four options available:

-- Files can be dragged and dropped onto the program icon and opened directly in the application.
+• Files can be dragged and dropped onto the program icon to open them directly in the application.

-- Files can be opened via the context menu in the PDF Editor.
+• Files can be opened via the context menu within the PDF Editor.

-- Files can be opened by double-clicking in the PDF Editor.
+• Files can be opened by double-clicking them in the PDF Editor.

-- Files can be loaded via the menu command File > Open….
+• Files can be loaded using the menu command File > Open….

 2.1.
 Open via Explorer/Finder